What is the purpose of this Analyst Relations Guide?

 Product insights: Coordinate sharing of product roadmaps and showcase demos from a persona perspective.

-Measurement: Implement robust frameworks to track the program's influence and impact.
+Measurement: Implement frameworks to track the program's influence and impact (mentions in reports, mentions in inquiries, paid content results and analyst sentiment).

 C-suite visibility: Elevate AR to a strategic business function with direct visibility from executive leadership.